Starry03/UniC/README.md

 This is a "library" with the purpose of storing univerity material and to experiment with C

-Feel free to use it, but please note that it is not optimized for performance.
+Feel free to use it, but please note:

+1. it's not optimized for performance
+2. it could be obviously improved

 ## Data structures